BenjBarral/3DGeometryProcessing-and-Acquisition/Laplacian-Smoothing-and-Spectral-reconstruction/README.md

 Change the line ```string mesh_file_name``` with the right filenames of your point clouds, in main.cpp.

 ### Using the interface
-The libigl GUI menu has several options you can manipulate :
+The libigl GUI menu I built has several options you can manipulate :
-- Change the "ICP mode" slider in order to perfom point-to-point ICP (0) or point-to-plane ICP (1).
+- Play with the "Curvature - Spectral reconstruction - Smoothing" slider to change the visualization mode :
+0 : visualize the different curvatures - 1 : visualize spectral reconstruction - 2 : visualize mesh smoothing
+- If in  "Spectral reconstruction" mode, change the values of "Number of eigen vectors" to set the number of eigen vectors used for reconstruction
+- If in "Smoothing" mode, choose between "Explicit mode" and "Implicit mode", to perform explicit or implicit smoothing iterations.
+- If in "Smoothing" mode : change the value of "Lambda explicit/implicit smoothing" to change the value of the smoothing parameter.
+Change the "Number of smoothing iterations" using the +/- buttons.
-- Click the "ICP step" button to perform one registration step of the algorithm.
+- If in "Smoothing" mode : click "Smoothing iteration" to perform an iteration of the smoothing algorithm.
+Press "Reset" to go back to the initial state.
-- Click the "ICP registration" button to perform the algorithm until convergence.
-- Change the values of "Max num iterations" and "Error threshold" to define the convergence stopping conditions.
-- You can roughly pre-align the point clouds by manipulating the "Rotation slider" and "Translation slider".
+- You can add Gaussian noise to the vertex positions before smoothing, by changing the value of "Amount of noise", and setting the "Add noise" slider to 1.

-## References
-[1] Paul J. Besl et N.D.
-McKay.
-A Method for Registration of 3-D Shapes.
-IEEE Trans. on Pattern Analysis and Machine Intelligence.

-[2] LOW, K.-L. 2004.
-Linear least-squares optimization for point-to- plane icp surface registration.
-Tech. rep., Chapel Hill, University of North Carolina.